devopvoid/webrtc-java/README.md

 | Mac OS X         | x86_64       | webrtc-java-macos-x86_64   |
 | Windows          | x86_64       | webrtc-java-windows-x86_64 |

+The native libraries were build with WebRTC branch M79.

 ### Build Notes

 In order to build the native code, be sure to install the [prerequisite software](https://webrtc.org/native-code/development/prerequisite-sw).